What is a wrap account?

 In addition, listed property and infrastructure funds are readily available without the need for a wrap platform.
 So in answer to the question — you certainly don’t need unlisted funds.

-Do you need an advisor to manage your portfolio?
+Do you need an adviser to manage your portfolio?

 Let’s first distinguish between setting up and managing a portfolio.